 - 1. Revenue from operations refers to revenue from sales of product and services and other operating income. - 2.
 Total Revenue refers to Revenue from operations plus Other Income. - 3.
 EBITDA Margin is an indicator to measure efficiency of generating core profitability of company. - 4.
 EBIT Margin is an indicator use to measure the efficiency of company to generate operating profits. - 5.
 EBT Margin used as indicator to calculate profitability before tax as percent of Total Revenue. - 6.
 PAT Margin used as measure of calculation profit available to shareholders as percent of Total Revenue. - 7.
 Debt / Equity ratio measures leverage of company, it is also a measure of capital structure that provides relative proportion of Shareholders equity and debt used to finance the assets of company. - 8.
-Interest Coverage Ratio is used to measure the ability of company to make interest payments from its available earnings. - RoE measure the ability to gauge how much shareholders are earning on their investments.
-It exhibits how well the company has utilized the shareholder's money. - 10.
+Interest Coverage Ratio is used to measure the ability of company to make interest payments from its available earnings. - 9.
+RoE measure the ability to gauge how much shareholders are earning on their investments.
+It exhibits how well the company has utilised the shareholder's money. - 10.
 RoCE indicates how efficiently capital is being used in the business.
-It provides the ability of the company to generates the returns against the capital it put to use.

-- 11. Net Debt / EBITDA ratio is a financial leverage metric used to measure a company's ability to pay off its debt obligations with available earning.
-It is also used as proxy for payback period assuming the company operates at current level to become debt-free. - 12.
-Current Ratio indicates the short term liquidity and measures the ability of the company to pay off its short term obligations
+It provides the ability of the company to generates the returns against the capital it put to use. - 11.
+Net Debt / EBITDA ratio is a financial leverage metric used to measure a company's ability to pay off its debt obligations with available earning.
+It is also used as proxy for payback period assuming the company operates at current level to become debt-free.